RogueRope/docs/content/docs/main/intro.md

 ---
-title: Rogue Rope Camp
+title: Bottoms Up!
-description: 'Rogue rope is focused on infrastructure: we provide a space, a place to pitch your tent, stuff to eat and drink.
-Suspension points.
-A sound-system.
-Water and power, toilets and warm showers.'
+description: 'Bottoms Up! is focused on the unique experience of the bottom in rope.
+We provide a spacious indoor venue, basic amenities akin to a budget hostel, and a transformative journey through ropes.
+Expect sensory and emotional explorations, workshops, and more.'
-lead: What is Rogue Rope Camp?
+lead: What is Bottoms Up!?
-date: 2021-03-13T15:21:01.000+02:00
+date: 2023-09-01T16:20:01.000+02:00
-lastmod: 2023-03-05T15:21:01.000+02:00
+lastmod: 2023-09-01T16:20:01.000+02:00
 toc: true
 draft: false
 images: []